ericaleman/whoop-plus/README.md

 # WHOOP+ <!-- omit in toc -->

 Track long term trends in your health using your WHOOP device.
-Get your first month with WHOOP free at https://join.whoop.com/46A8F8.
+Get your first month of WHOOP free at https://join.whoop.com/46A8F8.

 ## Contents <!-- omit in toc -->